Nopraz/100-days-of-code/log.md

 ### Day 6 : August 14, 2019

-**Today's Progress**: Day 6 : Advanced again through my minecraft server manager.
+**Today's Progress**: Advanced again through my minecraft server manager.
 Corrected a lot of bugs (Could not access the query protocol of my server)
 I also separated the divs of each component in one col each with react-bootstrap.

 **Points to work on** Need to correct a bug where the players would not update on the application

+### Day 7 : August 15, 2019

+**Today's Progress**: Fixed some bugs on minecraft mgmt (Auto update fixed), css fixes

+### Day 8 : August 16, 2019

+**Today's Progress**: Added the level of the player on minecraft management

+**Points to work on** Add life and armor meter

+### Day 9 : August 18, 2019

+**Today's Progress**: Player Health and armor are now visible is my minecraft server mgmt app.
+I used the Dynmap plugin api which gives more info about the players connected in JSON format.